New COVID cases plunge/Union & Essex, NJ, see biggest decline

 New Jersey's COVID metrics are continuing to drop, another key indicator that the current outbreak is waning.

 The rate of transmission (r/t) is at it lowest levels in months, at .89.
-Anything below 1.0 indicated the outbreak is not expanding.
+Anything below 1.0 indicates the outbreak is not expanding.

 Hospitalizations have increased slightly, but remain below 900 and have been fluctuating in a narrow range for weeks.